ysyk2021/how-to-use-storytelling-techniques-to-influence-and-persuade-in-the-workplace/src/chapter-8-2.md

-# Analyzing Audience Engagement and Feedback Data and KPIs

 In today's workplace, effective communication is crucial for influencing and persuading others.
 One powerful tool that can significantly enhance your ability to connect with your audience is storytelling.
 However, merely telling stories is not enough; it is equally important to assess the impact of your storytelling efforts.